CetinMehmet/flappy-box/README.md

 # flappy-box
-# Simple game coded using canvas and js
+# Simple game coded using canvas and javascript